rs-delve/rs-delve.github.io/_posts/2020-09-30-local-covid-map.md

 from the combined Pillars 1 and 2 of UK's testing strategy.
 Unfortunately, due to the unclear relationship between the number of positive tests and true incidence rates, predictions of the system cannot be directly interpreted as predictions of true transmission and incidence rates.
+However, we believe it can be used, along with other indicators based potentially on other data sources, to build a fuller and more timely picture of the state of the Covid-19 epidemic each local authority as it unfolds.
+Further
-Further details of the limitations of the system can be found [here](http://rs-delve.github.io/Rmap/limitations.html).
+details of the limitations of the system can be found [here](http://rs-delve.github.io/Rmap/limitations.html).